 What is Facilitated Stretch Therapy (FST)?

 Facilitated Stretch Therapy is a special stretch program design by our physiotherapists from Core Concepts.
 The service entails stretching the fascia tissue, soft tissue and mobilising joints, all of which are not targeted during a regular DIY stretching session.

 Soft tissue includes muscles, tendons, ligaments, fascia, nerves, fibrous tissues, fat, blood vessels, and synovial membranes.
 A simpler description would be everything in your body apart from hard bony structures.

 Fascia is a type of soft tissue that refers to fibrous connective tissue which wraps around and supports important organs, muscles, bones, tendons and nerves.

 FST stretches the surface and deep muscles and tissue by using a combination of techniques including oscillatory movements, passive and active stretching, joint mobilisation and massages techniques.

 Each of the different technique helps with a different purpose.
-For example, oscillations helps to relax muscles and move synovial fluids (natural lubricants) in your joints to smoothen movements.
+For example, oscillations help to relax muscles and move synovial fluids (natural lubricants) in your joints to smoothen movements.
 While passive and active stretching involves lengthening a target muscle group, holding a resistive force provided by the client, and increase lengthening upon relaxation.
 For maximal effectiveness, deep tissue massage techniques are incorporated while the muscles are placed at their stretched position.

 Stretching and pain can be expected but should be done within tolerable limits.
 Hence it is very important for the therapist to have good communication to ensure a comfortable stretch session.
-People with high pain tolerance should indicate to the therapist promptly when the stretch feel unusually painful.
+People with high pain tolerance should indicate to the therapist promptly when the stretch feels unusually painful.

 Why can’t I stretch on my own?